Jose-Gustavo-Hennessy/StockAnalizer/README.md

 Future Features to be added:
+- optimize/minimize code for dectection methods(if statements are not necesary)
 - Star Patterns
 - Engulfing top and buttom patterns
 - all S&P500 Companies as drop-down choises